byui-cse/cse251-course/week11/teach2.md

 ![](../site/banner.png)

-# 11 Teach: Queue, Pipe and Stack
+# 11 Teach: Queue and Stack

 ## Overview

-In this team activity, you will be creating Queue, Pipe and Stack classes.
+In this team activity, you will be creating Queue and Stack classes.

 ## Assignment